awsdocs/amazon-ec2-user-guide-windows/doc_source/sriov-networking.md

 # Enabling Enhanced Networking with the Intel 82599 VF Interface on Windows Instances<a name="sriov-networking"></a>

-Amazon EC2 provides enhanced networking capabilities to C3, C4, D2, I2, M4 \(excluding `m4.16xlarge`\), and R3 instances through the Intel 82599 VF interface, which uses the Intel `ixgbevf` driver\.
+Amazon EC2 provides enhanced networking capabilities through the Intel 82599 VF interface, which uses the Intel `ixgbevf` driver\.

 **Topics**
 + [Requirements](#ixgbevf-requirements)